 We all want to be seen with a clean smile!
 Our smile says a lot about us and we always want to give the people we meet our best and brightest!
 What we don’t always realize is that our tongue plays a big part in our overall oral health and keeping our mouth in good shape, not to mention maintaining good breath.

 Our tongue acts as a trap for all the bacteria that enters our mouth on a daily basis.
 It’s no surprise then that all that bacteria builds up over time.
 This can cause the awkward bad breath for many, and more importantly can cause a number of health issues as well.
-Tongue care is just as important as brushing teeth and flossing regularly.
+Tongue care is just as important as brushing Phoenix dental tongue care tipsteeth and flossing regularly.
 It should be treated as the final step in preparing a mouth in the morning and evening.
 One of the best ways to ensure good care for your tongue is to invest in a tongue scraper.
 This is an inexpensive device made to scrape and clear all that bacteria from your tongue.
 It does not necessarily have to be done everyday but can be used when you see that coating of bacteria building up.
 Scraping of the tongue is recommended by your local dentist for good dental and oral care.
 We have long been told to brush our tongue while brushing our teeth, which is better than doing nothing at all, but a tongue scraper is much more efficient and less painful than rough bristles.
 Many toothbrush models today incorporate a tongue scraper into the design.
 Top off your daily routine of oral care with a good mouthwash and suddenly going out into the world with clean healthy breath has never been easier.

 YOUR TONGUE CAN TELL YOU A LOT ABOUT YOUR HEALTH!